 9/6/2021.
-Pasquotank County Commission districts will have to be redrawn by December, when candidates file for the 2022 election.
-Analysis of the new Census data by Fair Counties NC, a League of Women Voters project, shows that Pasquotank’s district populations are now too far out of line due to changes over the past decade.
+Pasquotank County Commission districts will have to be redrawn by November 17, in order for candidates to file for the 2022 election in December.
+Analysis of the new Census data by Fair Counties NC, a volunteer-run project, shows that Pasquotank’s district populations are now too far out of line due to changes over the past decade.
 Commission district population should be about equal so voters have an equal say.
 That’s what “one person, one vote” requires.
 The accepted guideline is that no local district should be more than 5% above or below the new county population per commissioner.
 Redrawing is a must if the highest and lowest deviations total more than 10%.
 Pasquotank’s districts are off by more than 20%!
 Pasquotank County commissioners draw their own maps, just like legislators do, but voters deserve a say in how those districts are drawn.
 Our commissioners have stepped up, committing to a participatory map-drawing process, so now it’s the up to the voters’ to make our voices heard!
 Be ready to weigh in when the proposed district map is released to be sure it keeps communities with shared interests together.
 Get involved now so your community’s voice is heard when our commissioners make vital decisions for Pasquotank. ———— View Pasquotank county district population statistics and more at davesredistricting.org — Pasquotank County.

 July 16, 2021.
 Pasqotank County Board of Commissioners passed a fair redistricting resolution, and will conduct three public meetings on the redistricting plan: Sept.
 13, Oct.
 18 and Nov.
 15. Pasquotank expects to receive the 2020 census numbers on Aug.
 16 and the county must have a redistricting plan in place by Nov.
 17. Read more here.